Hveragerði, a town of 3000 people next to the Ring Road, sits in valley steaming with geothermal activity

 NLFI Rehabilitation and Health Clinic

-It is no surprise that a town renowned for its hot springs would have a serious spa clinic.
-For a weekly rate, guests at NLFI Rehabilitation and Health Clinic check into a program that includes pools, hot tubs, and steam baths, deep-heat mud baths, massages and an organic diet.
-The clinic commands a lot of respect in Iceland, in operation since 1955 by the Nature Health Association of Iceland.
+Unsurprisingly, a town renowned for its hot springs would have a serious spa clinic.
+For a weekly rate, NLFI Rehabilitation and Health Clinic guests check into a program that includes pools, hot tubs, steam baths, deep-heat mud baths, massages, and an organic diet.
+The clinic commands a lot of respect in Iceland, having been operated since 1955 by the Nature Health Association of Iceland.

-Iceland's lasting cliché as the land of 'fire and ice' takes a slight bend in the hotspring town: Fire and ice ... cream.
-The largest factory in Hveragerði, since 1969, is the ice cream manufacturer Kjörís.
+Iceland's lasting cliché as the land of 'fire and ice' takes a slight bend in the hot spring town: Fire and ice ... cream.
+The largest factory in Hveragerði, since 1969, is the ice cream manufacturer Kjörís brand ice cream and various frozen treats.
 So, naturally, you have to get an ice cream at Bongó ísbúð (inside Gróðurhús) or Ísbúðin okkar (inside Sunnuhlíð) - if not both places.
-Popsicle and ice cream bars from Kjörís are widely sold, in Hveragerði as in the rest of Iceland.
+Popsicles and ice cream bars from Kjörís are, not surprisingly, popular in Hveragerði and sold throughout Iceland.

 A Day in Hveragerði, ‘The Town of Hot Springs’